-Use only approved cleaning products such as Prevost A.P.C., all purpose cleaner (Prevost # 683664).
+Use only approved cleaning products.
 Never use stain protection products on new fabrics.
-To prevent permanent staining of fabrics, clean stains soon after they occur.
+To prevent permanent staining of fabrics, clean stains as soon as possible after they occur.
 Incorrect treatment of stains can worsen them.
 Get help from a cleaning specialist to remove stubborn stains.

 Custom fabrics and materials may require different cleaning and maintenance practices.
-Consult your converter.
+Consult your supplier.